US Existing Home Sales MoM Surge 5.10% in December 2025: A Strong Rebound

 External Shocks & Geopolitical Risks

-Global uncertainties, including trade tensions and energy price volatility, pose downside risks to consumer spending and confidence.
-However, the US housing market has so far absorbed these shocks without sharp declines.
+Global uncertainties, including ongoing trade tensions and energy price volatility, pose downside risks.
+However, the US housing market has shown resilience, partly due to strong domestic fundamentals and a robust labor market.

 Drivers this month